 4. Don’t underestimate the hormone changes –

-In my opinion, unless your in the hormone roller coasters, this is not something to be commented on by other people in a negative way.
-Relaxin, progesterone…a long long list that I am not an expert in.
+In my opinion, unless your in the hormone roller coasters, this is not something to be commented on by other people.
+Ever.
+Relaxin, progesterone, oestrogen,…a long long list that I am not an expert in.
 I had never been pregnant before and I had no real idea of how drastically hormones changed in the female body and the complications that they cause (obviously not for everyone!).
-I had no idea about the side effects different hormones at different stages of pregnancy could cause and again, with a lot of googling I made sense of what was happening for me, but without knowing the intracicies of the female body changes at this time, I should have got help and advice earlier.
-Maisie Hill Period Power has really helped me think about my body post baby.
+I had no idea about the side effects different hormones at different stages of pregnancy could cause and again, with a lot of googling I made sense of what was happening for me.
+Without knowing the intricacies of the female body changes at this time, I should have got help and advice earlier.
+Maisie Hill Period Power https://www.maisiehill.comhas really helped me think about my body post baby.
 I would highly recommend this to all ages pregnant, not ever going to be pregnant, men.
 Read it.

 5. Adapt your abdominal work out don’t stop it –

 I stopped doing abdominal work (crunches) as advised by google and trainer’s that I spoke to.
-Reducing the pressure on my ab’s was important to protect the baby, but I did not start doing the ‘right’ abdominal work until the end of my pregnancy.
+Reducing the pressure on my abdominals was important to protect the baby.
+But, I did not start doing the ‘right’ abdominal work until the end of my pregnancy.
 My advice, would be to seek help early to keep your abdominal’s working effectively so you don’t get complications later on from not having done any abdominal preparation for birth and post natal.